 When in French: Love in a second Language – Lauren Collins

 Loving someone in another language is challenging and it’s something that nobody can understand unless they’ve been in this situation.

 Communicating with your partner, telling him love words and how you feel is not easy.

 So imagine what it can be like when on top of that you don’t know how to say these things in a foreign language.
 It can be hard at times.

 But it can also be one of the most amazing things ever.
 I know these feelings better than anyone and that’s why I absolutely loved this book by Lauren Collins.

 She beautifully explains how she moved to London and fell in love with a french man.
 Everything about the most beautiful parts of being abroad and in love with someone that doesn’t speak your language.

-Although it’s set in London, I find it to be a very interesting book to read if you are interested in the french culture.
+Although it’s set in Switzerland, I find it to be a very interesting book to read if you are interested in the french culture.

 Time Was Soft There – Jeremy Mercer

 Time was soft there is a memoir written by Jeremy Mercer about his life in Paris.